Graduate Diploma of Applied Finance

 The minimum entry requirements for the Graduate Diploma of Applied Finance are:

-- Two years full-time equivalent relevant professional work experience* AND
+- Two years full-time equivalent relevant professional work experience AND either:

-All applicants for graduate coursework studies at Macquarie University are required to provide evidence of proficiency in English.
+- Evidence of proficiency in English.
 For more information see English Language Requirements.

 Program of study